rmanojcse06/react-web/README.md

+# Tutorial to create Styling components using Sass.

+### Step 1: Add sass loader with the `webpack.config.js`

 # Tutorial to create :electron: ReactJS project without npx extension.

 This is a sample hobby project created by Manoj Ravikumar (:e-mail: mailto:rmanojcse06@gmail.com)